CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 password = A_JhQdTOEIx0ajyWb1gCvD2z0gBrEVzy41s
 password2 = UgmByNqlnb8vCZrFgpaBtUaQrgJkx30
 ```
-The configuraion as such is not link to any specific server or user account.
-The connection to the ecrypted bucket could be opened from
+The configuraion as such is not linked to any specific server or user account.
+The connection to the ecrypted bucket could be opened by anyone who has access to the Allas projevt and has the same settings (including the passwords) in their own rclone configuration file.
+This is handy in cases were you need an ecrypted data storage that can used by several trusted persons and sites.
+However, this causes potential security concern as the passwords in the configuration file are only _obsucured_ but not crypted.

+To enhance the security the rclone configuration file can be encrypted.